-FOOTBALL CLUB .- On Tuesday evening, the members of the Football Club assembled at the Coalvil.e Public Hall (kindly lent for the occasion) to hear the accounts read and to pass a convivial meeting, it being the close of the season.
+FOOTBALL CLUB. -- On Tuesday evening, the members of the Football Club assembled at the Coalvil.e Public Hall (kindly lent for the occasion) to hear the accounts read and to pass a convivial meeting, it being the close of the season.
 An excellent supper was served by Mr. Murfin, of the Engineer Inn, to which those present did ample justice.
 Supper being over, W. Bax, Esq., president of the club, was called to the chair.
 In his opening remarks he complimented the members of the club upon the gentlemanly manner in which they had conducted themselves both at and from home, and at the amount of success which had attended their play .- The Secretary, in his report, showed a very satisfactory state of things.
 The income of the season had been £7 6s. ; the expenditure £7 4s.
 2d.; leaving a balance in hand of 1s.
 10d.
 The matches played during the season were 16, with the following results :- Won 11, drawn 3, and lost 4.
 The rest of the evening was spent most pleasantly, each contributing his quota to the general enjoyment.
-Mr. D. Heward (captain) sang "Polly Magee;" Mr. Bertenshaw Heward (captain) sang " Polly Magee;" Mr. Bertenshaw read "Paddy and the Colliers," and sang "The Three Jews;" Mr. W. G. Price and Mr. F. Marchant sang "Lar-board Watch;" Mr. F. Merchay "Volatile;" Mr. H. H. Gibbs "Jolly Miller" and "The Medical Student;" Mr. R. F. King "Will o' th' Wisp;" and Mr. J. Handley "Silvery Morn."
-Mr. W. G. Gibbs accompanied the various songs on the piano. -Votes of thanks to the pre-sident accustory transmission of thanks to the president, secretary, treasurer, and. committee, and to Mr. King for kindly leading his excellent hall on this occasion, were passed, and the meeting terminated with the National Anthem.
+Mr. D. Heward (captain) sang " Polly Magee ;" Mr. Bertenshaw read "Paddy and the Colliers," and sang" The Three Jews;" Mr. W. G. Price and Mr. F. Marchant sang "Larboard Watch ;" Mr. F. Merchay "Volatile ;" Mr. H. H. Gibbs "Jolly Miller" and "The Medical Student ;" Mr. R. F. King "Will o' th' Wisp ;" and Mr. J. Handley "Silvery Morn."
+Mr. W. G. Gibbs accompaniel the various songs on the piano. -- Votes of thanks to the president, secretary, treasurer, and committee, and to Mr. King for kindly leading his excellent hall on this occasion, were passed, and the meeting terminated with the National Anthem.